 Huge numbers of our peers are living on less than average.
 That’s just the way statistics work – half of anything occurs below the mean.
 As a macro comparison, this article contrasts average cost-of-living data against average wages.
-We’ll take a look at representative budgets from the lower income deciles in a couple different North American cities.
+We’ll take a look at representative budgets from the lower-income deciles in a couple of different North American cities.

 The Data of Living on Less